tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Contains instructions to create all the elements in the fragment.

-In this example, it contains instruction to create the `h1` element
+In this example, it contains instructions to create the `h1` element

 ```js
 h1 = element('h1');